rallyos/subalogue/README.md

 #### Run the server
 Build and run the docker containers, the most friendly way is through `docker-compose up`
-The web container runs [Reflex](https://github.com/cespare/reflex) on startup, so the binary will be rebuilt and started again, on every file change.
+The web container runs [Reflex](https://github.com/cespare/reflex) on startup, so the binary will be rebuilt and started again on every file change.

 #### Check out the client
 The frontend is built with Vue, [check it out here](https://github.com/shifting-photons/subalogue_client).